 My whole life I have tended to be overdressed.
 Going to private school from kindergarten through graduation, uniforms were worn Monday - Friday; All except for those beloved Free Dress days.
 As soon as I heard the words, I was planning what I would be wearing from the underwear to the shoes.
 I took full advantage of those very special days and typically purchased a new outfit every time.

-So now in my adult years, everyday is free dress, and you better believe I take full advantage of it.
-As I prepared for the Ms Wheelchair America competition, I took full advantage of the shopping opportunity and bought some amazing outfits.
+So now in my adult years, every day is a free dress, and you better believe I take full advantage of it.
+As I prepared for the Ms. Wheelchair America competition, I took full advantage of the shopping opportunity and bought some amazing outfits.
 The shopping angels were definitely working in my favor, and I totally scored on some incredible dresses and jewelry.

 What we wear is such a statement of who we are.
 I believe with my whole heart that what we put out is what we receive, and the same goes for our appearance.
 What we put out there to the world is how the world will receive us.

-Getting dressed each day, I think about my goals for the day, who I will be seeing and what opportunities could be waiting.
+Getting dressed each day, I think about my goals for the day, who I will be seeing, and what opportunities could be waiting.
 You never know when that great job or contact will be waiting for you as you run your errands.
 I was able to secure a magazine article simply by telling the girl in front of me in line for lunch how cute her hat was.
-We struck up a conversation about where the best shopping was, exchanged business cards, she asked about the Vertical Beauty Project (which at that time was still only an idea that I had put on my business cards).
-She was a publisher, liked what I had to say and I followed up to secure the deal.
+We struck up a conversation about where the best shopping was and exchanged business cards, and she asked about the Vertical Beauty Project (which at that time was still only an idea that I had put on my business cards).
+She was a publisher and liked what I had to say and I followed up to secure the deal.
 BAM!
-I looked polished, professional and I was living my brand.
+I looked polished and professional and I was living my brand.

-Today is the first day of the Ms Wheelchair America competition week.
+Today is the first day of the Ms. Wheelchair America competition week.
 The schedule says casual attire for registration.
-I’m wearing a long black halter dress, big pink and turquoise earrings, rose gold bangles, blush colored sandals, my hair is fully done and my makeup looks like I’m ready to go in front of the camera.
+I’m wearing a long black halter dress, big pink and turquoise earrings, rose gold bangles, and blush-colored sandals, my hair is fully done and my makeup looks like I’m ready to go in front of the camera.
 For me, this is casual, but to others, I may look a little fancy.